Listeners Choose the Top Energy Storylines of 2020

 We’re going to tackle as many of them as possible, using suggestions from our listeners as a guide.

 And no, they won’t be pandemic-related.
-Not explicitly anyway.
+Not explicitly, anyway.
 You can listen to our previous episode for our pandemic picks.

 We’ll tackle your suggestions: breakout technologies, political corruption, corporate momentum, energy justice, new financing approaches and regulatory change.